 Yes, Starbucks has released a new non-dairy cold foam with under 50 calories per serving.
 This is the perfect accompaniment for Starbucks non dairy drinks.

 Is Starbucks mocha dairy free?

-A standard Starbucks mocha isn’t dairy free because it contains 2% milk.
-However, the mocha syrup is dairy free, so if you ask for the Starbucks mocha with almond milk, then it is suitable for those with lactose intolerance.
+A standard Starbucks mocha isn’t dairy free because it contains 2% cow's milk.
+However, the mocha syrup is dairy free, so if you ask for the Starbucks mocha with a dairy free milk, then it is suitable for those with lactose intolerance.